 - Ballarat, Victoria (Local Health District)

 - Northern Area Health District, Launceston, Tasmania (Rural Local Health District).

 "This research will give us the opportunity to collect evidence to inform the case for a wide-scale roll-out of telehealth services for Australia.
 It will also contribute to addressing the urgent need to contain the escalating cost of health services and improve the quality of care for our chronically ill and ageing populations."

 Dr Sarah Dods, Research Leader, CSIRO Health Services

-Each site will recruit 25 chronically ill patients to the study who will be provided with telehealth services connected to the NBN and another 50 chronically ill patients who will act as controls.
+Each site will recruit 25 chronically ill patients to the study who will be provided with telehealth services connected to high speed broadband and another 50 chronically ill patients who will act as controls.